philote/pbta-template/README.md

 npm run generate
 ```

 Your terminal should prompt you to name your module.
-Read the instructions carefully, the letter case and special characters in each question matter for correct system generation.
+Read the instructions carefully, the letter case and special characters in each question matter for correct module generation.

 Once the generator completes, it will output your module to `build/<your-module-name>`, where `<your-module-name>` is the package name you supplied during the prompt.